influenzanet/influenzanet.github.io/docs/system/01-architecture.md

 - User Management Service : handles users account and authentication
 - Study Service : handles study (survey, response, participants)
 - Messaging Service : manages messages (email)
+- Logging Servicer : manages logs of users' actions

 Each service use its own MongoDB database.
-A special database name globalDB is shared by some services to manage common entities (instances)
+A special database name globalDB is shared by some services to manage common entities (available instances for example).

 ## Multi tenant organization